kwilkos/cxf/distribution/src/main/release/samples/restful_jaxrs/README.txt

 The client code demonstrates how to send HTTP GET/POST/PUT/DELETE request.
-The server code demonstrates how to build a RESTful endpoints through JAX-RS (JSR-311) APIs.
+The server code demonstrates how to build a RESTful endpoint through JAX-RS (JSR-311) APIs.